-Lay down newspapers and spray recycled glass jars in a well ventilated area.
-Spray paint clean jars using an assortment of paints.
+Painted and decorated jars create a cute Halloween display.
 To create the dripping black look, spray heavily and allow to run down the sides of the jar.
 Spray orange, white, and gold for a candy corn look.
 Have fun, you can't "mess" these up.

 This is a guide about making wooden Halloween letters.
 Decorate wooden craft letters to spell out a fun or spooky Halloween word.

 This is a guide about making Halloween mantel pennants.
 Decorate your fireplace mantel or a wall with a string of Halloween themed fabric pennants.